TechnicalPursuit/TIBET/README.md

 Once you've intalled the TIBET platform you utilize the `tibet` command line to perform your application creation, configuration, testing, and deployment.

-Use the `tibet --help` command to view documentation on the `tibet` command supplied with your release.
+Use the `tibet help` command to view documentation on the `tibet` command supplied with your release.

-    tibet --help
+    tibet help

 Quick Start
 -----------